Coast Guard, DHS.

 E. Unfunded Mandates Reform Act

-We have analyzed this proposed rule under Department of Homeland Security Directive 023-01, Rev. 1, associated implementing instructions, and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+We have analyzed this rule under Department of Homeland Security Directive 023-01, Rev. 1, associated implementing instructions, and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
 4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This proposed rule involves the establishment of special local regulations for recurring marine events within the COTP Charleston Zone.
+This rule involves the establishment of special local regulations for recurring marine events within the COTP Charleston Zone.
 Normally such actions are categorically excluded from further review under paragraphs L61 of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 1.
-A preliminary Record of Environmental Consideration supporting this determination is available in the docket where indicated in ADDRESSES.
-We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.
+A preliminary Record of Environmental Consideration supporting this determination is available in the docket.
+For instructions on locating the docket, see the ADDRESSES section of this preamble.

 G. Protest Activities